DPGAlliance/publicgoods-candidates/CONTRIBUTING.md

 * You can choose to make your contribution entirely through your browser.
 Navigate to the [nominees folder](https://github.com/unicef/publicgoods-candidates/tree/master/nominees) of this repository, click on the `Add file` button towards the top right of the page, and select `Create new file`.
+Add all required fields to the file according to the instructions given in [3a](#information).

 * Alternatively, you can create and edit a new file in your computer after forking and cloning this repository: